skule/bylaws/manuals/hi-skule-manual.md

 1. During Godiva Week, the Directorship runs the "Are You Smarter Than a Fifth Grader?" event.
 1. In mid-February of their term, the Directorship runs Designapalooza.

-## Mentorship Coffeehouse Responsibilities
+## Pre-F!rosh Responsibilities
 1. By SOME POINT, do X

 ## Mentorship Coffeehouse Responsibilities
 1. By SOME POINT, do X

+## UTHSDC Responsibilities
+1. By SOME POINT, do X

-## Mentorship Coffeehouse Responsibilities
+## Designapalooza Responsibilities
 1. By SOME POINT, do X